 Bureau of Oceans, International Environment & Science

-Gabriel Filippelli serves as a senior science advisor in OES/OPA.
-His portfolio includes issues related to marine pollution prevention, ocean resource governance, and science cooperation in the Arctic.
-He supports colleagues in his office and in the OES Bureau as a whole, mostly in the offices of Environmental Quality and Transboundary Affairs and International Health and Biodefense.
-Gabriel is part of the Urban Health working group at the Department of State.
-He works extensively with various US governmental agencies, including NOAA, the Department of Treasury, the USDA, and the White House Council on Environmental Quality.
-He also works closely with the UN Environment Program, the Arctic Council, and several Embassies, representing his office and working toward enhancing communication and using science to inform policy.
+Gabriel Filippelli served as a senior science advisor in OES/OPA.
+His portfolio included issues related to marine pollution prevention, ocean resource governance, and science cooperation in the Arctic.
+He supported colleagues in his office and in the OES Bureau as a whole, mostly in the offices of Environmental Quality and Transboundary Affairs and International Health and Biodefense.
+Gabriel was part of the Urban Health working group at the Department of State.
+He worked extensively with various US governmental agencies, including NOAA, the Department of Treasury, the USDA, and the White House Council on Environmental Quality.
+He also worked closely with the UN Environment Program, the Arctic Council, and several Embassies, representing his office and working toward enhancing communication and using science to inform policy.